Apache Kafka source connector

 Unauthenticated

-No authentication takes place between Decodable and the Kafka broker(s).
-The connection is not encrypted.
+No authentication takes place between Decodable and the Kafka brokers.
+The connection isn’t encrypted.

 See the following pages for specific instructions on how to create a connection to Apache Kafka using the various security protocols: